heistak/your-code-displays-japanese-wrong/index.md

 Back when Unicode was being designed, a decision called [Han Unification](https://en.wikipedia.org/wiki/Han_unification) was made to create a single unified set of all the Chinese (Simplified/Traditional), Japanese, and Korean Kanji characters.
 This involved giving equivalent code points to characters that were deemed equivalent across languages, which allowed the size of the character set to be kept small.
 <style><!-- span.emkanji { font-size: 200%; line-height: 100%;} --></style>
-However, this also meant that characters which differ in appearance across languages, such as <span xml:lang="ja" lang="ja">刃</span> and <span  xml:lang="zh-Hans" lang="zh-Hans">刃</span> and <span xml:lang="zh-Hant" lang="zh-Hant">刃</span>, were given identical code points!
-It is up to the program displaying the text to render them using a font that can display the correct glyph set.
-Which, if the developer is not aware of it, tends to fail.
+However, this also meant that characters which differ in appearance across languages, such as <span xml:lang="ja" lang="ja">刃</span> and <span  xml:lang="zh-Hans" lang="zh-Hans">刃</span> and <span xml:lang="zh-Hant" lang="zh-Hant">刃</span>, were given **identical code points!** It is up to the program displaying the text to render them using a font that can display the correct glyph set.

 In many cases, the default fallback behavior in an ambiguous situation is to choose the Simplified Chinese glyph set.
-Therefore, Japanese text tends to be incorrectly displayed using Chinese glyphs.
+Therefore, if the developer isn't aware of it, Japanese text tends to be incorrectly displayed using Chinese glyphs.

 ## Is it that much of a big deal?
 As the app is not exactly unreadable in this state, it may be tempting to consider this issue minor and give it low priority.
 However, this issue is much more than the difference between, say, the lowercase A with the overhang (a) or without (α).
-Like the example at the beginning of this article, if the equivalent symptom was happening with English text, ιҭ wѳuld bє lѳѳkιng sѳmєҭЋιng lικє ҭЋιs.
+Like the example at the beginning of this article, if the equivalent symptom was happening with English text, ιҭ wѳuld bє lѳѳκιng sѳmєҭЋιng lικє ҭЋιs.

 Much like how the previous sentence immediately jumps out at you as appearing *weird* and *wrong*, Japanese text written in incorrect glyph sets will stand out similarly to any native speaker of Japanese, and will give off a connotation that whoever developed this app does not care about this (often large) subset of the global user population.
 I hope you agree in that this apathy is not the message you want to be sending.